Thursday, May 9, 2024

 May 5, 2024 at 6:00

-Plan to join us for a celebration of the growth we have been experiencing, a financial update, and a report on council actions since the November Congregation Meeting.
-Any items to be brought to the meeting from the congregation should please be given to President Troy Shively for consideration by April 17.
-The meeting agenda will be posted by April 21, in accordance with our Constitution and Bylaws.
+Plan to join us this Sunday evening for a celebration of the growth we have been experiencing, a financial update, and a report on council actions since the November Congregation Meeting.
+The meeting agenda was posted on April 21, in accordance with our Constitution and Bylaws.
+Minutes and Agendas will be available in your church mailboxes this weekend and at the meeting.

 Upcoming Opportunities